Jerry Garcia: Lifestyle and health

 Amid a litany of personal problems, Mydland died of a speedball overdose in July 1990.
 His death greatly affected Garcia, leading him to believe that the band's chemistry would never be the same.
 Before beginning the fall tour, the band acquired keyboardists Vince Welnick and Bruce Hornsby.
-The power of Hornsby's performances drove Garcia to new heights on stage.
-However, as the band continued through 1991, Garcia became concerned with the band's future.
+As the band continued through 1991, Garcia became concerned with the band's future.
 He was exhausted from five straight years of touring.
 He thought a break was necessary, mainly so that the band could come back with fresh material.
 The idea was put off by the pressures of management, and the touring continued.
 Garcia began using heroin again after several years of intermittent prescription opiate use.
 Though his relapse was brief, the band was quick to react.
 Soon after the last show of the tour in Denver, Garcia was confronted by the band with another intervention.
 After a disastrous meeting, Garcia invited Phil Lesh over to his home in San Rafael, California, where he explained that after the meeting he would start attending a methadone clinic.
-Garcia said that he wanted to clean up in his own way, and return to making music.
+Garcia said that he wanted to clean up in his own way and return to making music.

 After returning from the band's 1992 summer tour, Garcia became sick, a throwback to his diabetic coma in 1986.
-Manasha Garcia nursed Jerry back to health and organized a team of health professionals which included acupuncturist Yen Wei Choong and Randy Baker, MD, a holistic family physician to treat him at home.
+Manasha Garcia nursed Garcia back to health and organized a team of health professionals which included acupuncturist Yen Wei Choong and Randy Baker, MD, a holistic family physician to treat him at home.
 Garcia recovered over the following days, despite the Grateful Dead having to cancel their fall tour to allow him time to recuperate.
 Garcia reduced his cigarette smoking and began losing weight.
 He also became a vegetarian.

 Despite these improvements, Garcia's physical and mental condition continued to decline throughout 1993 and 1994.
 He began to use narcotics again to dull the pain.
 In light of his second drug relapse and current condition, Garcia checked himself into the Betty Ford Center during July 1995.
 His stay was limited, lasting only two weeks.
 Motivated by the experience, he then checked into the Serenity Knolls treatment center in Forest Knolls, California, where he died.